 I tend to categorise keywords and search queries at this stage being in the middle of the funnel.

-On one hand you know the problem and possible solutions and on the other hands you have not decided to buy yet.
+On one hand prospects know the problem and possible solutions and on the other hands they have not decided to buy yet.

 There are over 1500 Shopify “review” keywords.

 The prospect could be separately reviewing 2 different products with 2 different keyword searches.